2026 Tennessee elections: Supreme Court

 There will be a judicial retention election, for justice Mary L. Wagner, who was appointed by governor Bill Lee in 2024.

 Local elections

+County mayors

+Elections will be held on August 6, 2026, to determine the mayor of many counties in the state, including several of the most populous — Shelby, Knox, Hamilton, Rutherford, Montgomery, and Williamson County.

 Clarksville

 Incumbent Democratic mayor Joe Pitts will be up for re-election.

 Murfreesboro

 Incumbent Republican mayor Shane McFarland will be up for re-election.